Ginseng, Fish, Berries, or Caffeine?

 Caffeine Can Make You More Alert

-There's no magic bullet to boost IQ or make you smarter -- but certain substances, like caffeine, can energize and help you focus and concentrate.
-Found in coffee, chocolate, energy drinks, and some medications, caffeine gives you that unmistakable wake-up buzz -- though the effects are short term.
+There's no magic bullet to boost IQ or make you smarter -- but certain substances, like caffeine, can energize you and help you concentrate.
+Found in coffee, chocolate, energy drinks, and some medications, caffeine gives you that unmistakable wake-up buzz, though the effects are short-term.
 And more is often less: Overdo it on caffeine and it can make you jittery and uncomfortable.

 Sugar Can Enhance Alertness

-Sugar is your brain's preferred fuel source -- not table sugar, but glucose, which your body metabolizes from the sugars and carbohydrates you eat.
-That's why a glass of something sweet to drink can offer a short-term boost to memory, thinking processes, and mental ability.
-Consume too much, however, and memory can be impaired -- along with the rest of you.
-Go easy on the sugar so it can enhance memory, without packing on pounds.
+Sugar is your brain's preferred fuel source -- not table sugar, but glucose, which your body processes from the sugars and carbs you eat.
+That's why a glass of OJ or another fruit juice can offer a short-term boost to memory, thinking, and mental ability.

 Eat Breakfast to Fuel Your Brain

 Tempted to skip breakfast?
 Studies have found that eating breakfast may improve short-term memory and attention.
-Students who eat breakfast tend to perform significantly better than those who don't.
-Foods at the top of researchers' brain fuel list include high-fiber whole grains, dairy, and fruits.
+Students who eat it tend to perform better than those who don’t.
+Foods at the top of researchers' brain-fuel list include high-fiber whole grains, dairy, and fruits.
 Just don't overeat; researchers also found high-calorie breakfasts appear to hinder concentration.